ans1080/MLproject3/README.md

 #### Purpose
 <p>
   The purpose of the this program is to create and deploy a machine learning algorithm that can detect pictures of a specific machined part and correctly identify if they are defective or not.
 Ideally, the input should come from a locally hosted flask app and the output will be displayed on the screen.
-A stretch goal for the project is to use an arduino microcontroller in combination with the pyserial library to turn on a green led light if the part is normal, but sound a buzzer if it is defective. </p>
+A stretch goal for the project is to use an arduino microcontroller in combination with the pyserial library to turn on a green led light if the part is normal.
+The part can be defective in one of two ways.
+The first way is a misaligned hole, and the part is a waste so a red led should light and a buzzer sound.
+However, the second defect is not an entirely wasted part, just a dirty one that needs to be cleaned.
+In that case the light should flash blue. </p>

 #### Instructions for Local Arduino Use
 * Load a terminal such as git bash